pstrinkle/drf-coupons/README.md

    You can specify a list of groups that can perform specific actions against the coupons, such as restricting who can create or list coupons.

-   By default all endpoints are open.
+   By default all endpoints are open except list.

    ```
    COUPON_PERMISSIONS = {